An accident? What now?

 - Witnesses and people involved in accidents must provide personal details.

 The ski and rescue service supervises and controls only the marked and open slopes.
-Outside the mountain railway operating hours, the ski slopes are closed and are not protected against any hazards such as avalanches and snow groomers with cable winches.
-During the evening events arranged by Arosa and Lenzerheide Bergbahnen (mountain railways) AG, the prescribed routes must not be left.
+Outside the lift operating hours, the ski slopes are closed and are not protected against any hazards such as avalanches and snow groomers with cable winches.
+During the evening events arranged by Arosa and Lenzerheide Bergbahnen AG, the prescribed routes must not be left.
 It is not allowed to enter forest protection zones.
 The slopes are marked on both sides at the edge.
-In case of reckless behavior (in particular disregard of FIS rules, signals, directives and barriers as well as endangering of third persons) the snow sports ticket can be withdrawn.
+In case of reckless behaviour (in particular disregard of FIS rules, signals, directives and barriers as well as endangering of third persons) the snow sports ticket can be withdrawn.

 The slopes and rescue services of Arosa and Lenzerheide Bergbahnen AG carry out hand-, helicopter-, rock-pipe- and gazex- explosions within the snow-sports region during the winter to secure the ski slopes, footpaths and transport facilities.
 The instructions of the ski and rescue service must be followed strictly.
 Any responsibility for accidents resulting from the disregard of the safety precautions is rejected.